ttaylor0416/digitalframeworks.github.io/syllabus.md

 These projects are cumulative -- you'll pick a (very loosely election-related) topic after the first class and, if possible, stick with it until the end of the quarter.
 Because you'll be working on an open-ended, real-world data question, you may not end up where you expect by the end of the class.
 That's part of the fun and the challenge of digital design and data work.

-## Final project
+## Final group projects

-Somewhere around week 6, you'll turn your data reporting projects into a longer, more substantial project.
-You will need to call sources and subject matter experts.
-You'll need to plan an online presentation -- how will you tell this data story?
-Who is it for?
-How will you analyze and visualize your data?
+In week 3, students will bring pitch ideas to class.
+We'll work together to form groups of 2-4 students to tackle the strongest pitch ideas.

-It could be a [sequential visual story](https://source.opennews.org/en-US/learning/evolution-nprs-picture-stories/) like [Demolished](http://apps.npr.org/lookatthis/posts/publichousing/) or a [Twitter bot](https://twitter.com/officer1070) like Officer 1070 or just about anything else as long as it involves data, the Internet, and news reporting.
+The project could be a [sequential visual story](https://source.opennews.org/en-US/learning/evolution-nprs-picture-stories/) like [Demolished](http://apps.npr.org/lookatthis/posts/publichousing/) or a [Twitter bot](https://twitter.com/officer1070) like Officer 1070 or just about anything else as long as it involves data, the Internet, and news reporting.

-On that date you will give a short presentation showing off your work to the class and explaining your process behind the storytelling.
+On the final class date, you will give a short presentation showing off your work to the class and explaining your process behind the storytelling.

 ## Grading

 ### Class participation: 40%

-You are expected to be timely (scrum will start at 6:05pm sharp), contribute to discussions, and tackle hands-on work in class.
+You are expected to be timely, contribute to discussions, and tackle hands-on work in class.

+Guests require your full attention, which means no devices.
+Students who spend more than a few minutes on their phones or laptops while a guest is speaking will be given a participation grade of zero for that session.

 ### Homework: 40%

-You are expected to have your homework submitted the evening before class.
+Submit your homework by the evening of class.

 ### Final project and presentation: 20%